biku89/EDA---World-Population-Growth/README.md

 plt.show()
 ```
+**Analysis:**
-**This bar plot shows the bottom 10 cities with the lowest average population growth rates.
-These cities might be facing challenges such as economic downturns, leading to reduced growth or even population decline.**
+This bar plot shows the bottom 10 cities with the lowest average population growth rates.
+These cities might be facing challenges such as economic downturns, leading to reduced growth or even population decline.

 ![obraz](https://github.com/user-attachments/assets/1be14fca-08d0-4722-a454-d6664e2a6e5d)